 My first week as an employee of PeopleInsite was a shock.
 I’d spent all my career working with engineers and technology and found myself in an environment literally surrounded by boxes of paperwork, lawyers and people that organise boxes of paper.
 PeopleInsite was seeded by a law firm and we were sharing their office.
 It was so simple working in engineering organizations because the norms and culture were familiar.
 Being the sole engineer within the space shared by a law firm was a world away.
 Many of the papers I wrote during my MBA were about understanding myself and my interaction with other people.
 He had just three employees, the MD with an industrial relations/commerce background, myself for all-tech, and an operations assistant.

 Early in 2010 we pivoted PeopleInsite into enableHR, a SaaS HR system that combines HR tools with the HR content and advice.
 It focused both our technology strengths and partnership with the law firm, and worked really, really well.
 We grew it from a 5 person team with a handful of customers to 16 employees and thousands of customers in the Australian and NZ markets.
-The MD focused on the sales, marketing and finance, while I focused on the development, operations and support.

 Ready for a new challenge, at the end of 2014 I sold my shares in enableHR so I could focus on something new for 2015.
-Let’s see what’s next.